-PX4FLOW Optical Flow Camera Board Overview¶
+PX4FLOW Optical Flow Camera Board¶

 This article describes how to setup the PX4FLOW (Optical Flow) Sensor which can be used in place of a GPS.

-To use this flow sensor you will need to purchase a separate range finder like the LightWare SF10b
+To best use this flow sensor you will need to purchase a separate range finder like the LightWare SF10b

-On a Windows machine a “PX4Flow” device should appear in Connection drop-down of the Mission Planner (and the Windows Device Manager).
+On a Windows machine a “PX4Flow” device should appear in Connection drop-down of the Mission Planner (and the Windows Device Manager), or be automatically recognized by QGroundControl.
 If it does not you may need to download, unzip and manually install the px4flow windows driver which may in turn require allowing installing unsigned drivers.

 Open the Initial Setup, Install Firmware screen, select the COM port and click the “Load custom firmware” link.
 Select the px4flow-klt-06dec2014.px4 binary you downloaded in Step 1.
 You may need to unplug and plug back in the sensor to start the upload.

-Open the Mission Planner and select the appropriate COM port and press Connect
+Select the appropriate COM port and press Connect

 Open the Initial Setup > Optional Hardware > PX4Flow screen